-One of the many benefits of travel insurance is having cancellation cover, and if you’re offered a policy that does not include it, think carefully before you purchase.
-Not having any cover for cancellation can leave you high and dry with no way to recover unsused travel expenses if you can’t go!
+One of the many benefits of travel insurance is having cancellation cover, and if you’re offered a policy that doesn’t include it – think carefully before you purchase.
+Not having any cover for cancellation can leave you high and dry with no way to recover unused travel expenses if you can’t go!

 Unfortunately, most travel insurance policies will not cover you to cancel or cut a holiday short due to non-travelling relatives who become unwell because of pre existing medical conditions.

 More often than not, flight cancellation is not something you should expect to be included as part of your overall cancellation cover.

 Anything considered out of the airline’s control – whether that’s bad weather or even employment strike action, won’t be included.

 However, if your flight is delayed or cancelled for reasons for which the airline is at fault, you should be able to reclaim all of your costs through your insurance.
 That being said, the airline should be able to compensate you personally if they’ve cancelled your flight and not booked you on another one within 24 hours, for example.